ENE431 Shipping Economics and Analytics

 A group-based written assignment must be submitted and approved (approved/not approved basis) to obtain course approval (English only).

 The course is assessed in two parts: an oral exam (40% of final grade) and a written 3-hour individual school exam (60%).
-The oral exam is a group-based presentation (groups of max four students) to the class on a topic from the shipping or offshore markets.
+The oral exam is a group-based presentation (groups of max four students) to the class on a topic from the shipping markets.
 The language of the exam is English only.

 If you wish to retake an exam, you have to retake both the oral and written exams in the same semester.